Anna Nicole Smith’s Death: Haunting Reveal As Bodyguard Breaks Decade Of Silence

 Hogan said that while Anna Nicole really loved life, you sometimes wouldn’t know this because of all the “pills and everything.”
 Hogan and Chapman could only watch their sister spiral downward from afar, reports Yahoo News.

-Oddly enough Dannielynn doesn’t know her two aunts or her grandmother, Anna Nicole Smith’s mother, Virgie Smith.
+Oddly enough, Dannielynn doesn’t know her two aunts or her grandmother, Anna Nicole Smith’s mother, Virgie Smith.
 Anna Nicole’s mother hasn’t seen her granddaughter in seven years.
 According to Larry Birkhead, Dannielynn’s father, Virgie was and still is always welcomed to visit Dannielynn, she was asked to just give them a call first before showing up.

 Anna Nicole’s sisters are hoping to have a relationship with Dannielyn as she gets older.
-At the same time nothing was said about any plans on how they will do this or even when they will attempt to reach out to their niece.
+At the same time, nothing was said about any plans on how they will do this or even when they will attempt to reach out to their niece.

 One of the events in Anna Nicole’s life that exploded in the headlines was her marriage to billionaire J. Howard Marshall.
 She married him in 1994 and he died at 90 in 1995.
 She was not named in his will, but fought a battle in court against his two sons who were not about to give up a chunk of their father’s fortune to Anna Nicole.

-Nicole died in 2007 at the age of 39 and in 2011 a ruling on the J. Howard Marshall case was handed down, which denied Anna Nicole’s estate any money from J. Howard Marshall’s mass fortune.
+Anna Nicole died in 2007 at the age of 39 and in 2011 a ruling on the J. Howard Marshall case was handed down, which denied Anna Nicole’s estate any money from J. Howard Marshall’s mass fortune.
 Anna Nicole Smith was often described as a person who led a very colorful life.

 J. Howard Marshall died 21 years ago today in Harris County TX age 90https://t.co/fVF2EvP1FD pic.twitter.com/aY6ns3DGLe